analogwp/analogwp-library/readme.txt

 Added Style kit import/export feature.
 Fixed an issue with column gaps.

 = 1.2 =
-Introducing Style Kits for Elementor, added a bunch of QoL improvements.
+Introducing Custom Library for Elementor, added a bunch of QoL improvements.

 = 1.3.4 =
 Fixed a critical bug inside Elementor when attempting to import a template.